-1. Each individual who is first elected or appointed as a non-employee Board member at any time after the Underwriting Date shall automatically be granted, on the date of such initial election or appointment, a Non-Statutory Option to purchase Fifteen Thousand (15,000) shares of Common Stock, provided that individual has not previously been in the employ of the Corporation (or any Parent or Subsidiary).
+1. Each individual who is first elected or appointed as a non-employee Board member at any time after April 21, 2005 shall automatically be granted, on the date of such initial election or appointment, a Non-Statutory Option to purchase Thirty Five Thousand (35,000) shares of Common Stock, provided that individual has not previously been in the employ of the Corporation (or any Parent or Subsidiary).

-2. On the date of each Annual Stockholders Meeting beginning with the 2001 Annual Stockholder Meeting, each individual who is to continue to serve as a non-employee Board member shall automatically be granted a Non-Statutory Option to purchase Five Thousand (5,000) shares of Common Stock, provided that individual has served as a non-employee Board member for at least six (6) months.
+2. On the date of the 2005 Annual Stockholder Meeting, each individual who is to continue to serve as a non-employee Board member shall automatically be granted a Non-Statutory Option to purchase Thirty Five Thousand (35,000) shares of Common Stock.
+On the date of each Annual Stockholders Meeting beginning with the 2006 Annual Stockholder Meeting, each individual who is to continue to serve as a non-employee Board member shall automatically be granted a Non-Statutory Option to purchase Ten Thousand (10,000) shares of Common Stock, provided that individual has served as a non-employee Board member for at least six (6) months.